Spain: Sevilla Exchange

 Graduate Exchange Program, Universidad de Sevilla, Spain

 The Department of Modern Languages at Ohio University has established a one-year exchange program with the Department of English Philology at the Faculty of Philology, Universidad de Sevilla in Spain.
-The program receives administrative support from the Office of Global Opportunities at OHIO and the International Center at SEVILLA.
+The program receives administrative support from the Office of Global Opportunities at OHIO and the International Center at US.

-In this exchange program, graduate students study at SEVILLA for a full academic year.
+In this exchange program, graduate students study at US for a full academic year.
 The stay is typically sandwiched between the first and second year of the OHIO MA program.
 Participants have the amazing opportunity to complete relevant coursework and gain practical teaching and research experience.
-After the completion of one year as a non-degree seeking student at SEVILLA, students return to OHIO to complete their MA.
+After the completion of one year as a non-degree seeking student at US, students return to OHIO to complete their MA.

 September – June